-Our OGV offering consists of Bilibili-produced or jointly produced content and licensed content procured from third-party production companies.
-We leverage our rich OGV offering to accumulate IP assets, attract more users and convert them into paying users, inspire the creation of PUGV content creators and to expand content categories to supplement the PUGV content.
-As our net revenues continue to grow, we do not expect our total content costs as a percentage of total revenue to substantially increase.
+Our OGV offerings consist of Bilibili-produced or jointly produced content and licensed content procured from third-party production companies.
+Our OGV offerings encompass a variety of genres, including anime, documentaries, variety shows, selected TV shows and movies.
+Anime remains our core focus while we are continually making thoughtful investments in other content categories.
+We leverage our rich OGV offerings to attract more users and convert them into paying users, inspire the creation of PUGV content creators and supplement the PUGV content categories.
+In 2024, we maintained our disciplined focus on the OGV investment strategy, further elevating return on investment as a core criterion for capital allocation decisions.
+As a result, with the continuous growth of our net revenues, we expect our total content costs as a percentage of total revenue to gradually decrease.